kkmzero/isampp/README.md

 # Includes

 Every ISAMPP include file starts with prefix *'i_'*.
-Please keep in mind that ISAMPP may not be the only include with this prefix.
+Please keep in mind that ISAMPP may not be the only set of include files using this prefix.

 *colorlist* - List of color definitions</br>
 *iconids* - List of icon identifiers</br>